 At the very least, the courts which try laws and the violators of law have rules based on solid science and evidence.
 Which is where we get to the popular confusion concerning life, human life and abortion.

-Among the generally reasonable people who just want to get through their day so that they can have time at the end of the day to relax, there is a very large section of the population who don’t understand how much of our society is actually based on science; don’t realize that the very technology used to write this blog, the technology you used to get here to read it, means that science is based on objective reality.
+Among the generally reasonable people who just want to get through their day so that they can have time at the end of the day to relax, there is a very large section of the population who don’t understand how much of our society is actually based on science.
+They don’t realize that the very technology used to write this blog, the technology you used to get here to read this article, means that science is based on objective reality.
 That the existence of this technology means that reality is as I’ve described it so far.
 These people are magical thinkers.
-I haven’t written that blog entry (one day I will) but for the purpose of this article suffice it to say that these people are not satisfied with reality as it exists.
+I haven’t written that blog entry yet, but for the purpose of this article it should suffice to say that these people are not satisfied with reality as it exists.
 They’d like very much to believe that reality is something which can be bypassed or altered.

 These people see that they want their children.
 They see that they love their children, and they cannot conceive of a world where children are not wanted at best and are a liability at worst.
 They are outraged at the notion that people might engage in sexual activity without intending to have children.
 They are inflamed with righteous indignation that women are avoiding the punishment of having to raise the children that they’ve created because science and medicine have created an escape for them by harnessing the powers of nature that already exist.
-Already exist and are used to get rid of the majority of conceived offspring.
+Already exist and are used to get rid of conceived offspring that are unwanted, unaffordable or not viable.